 Domna joined Watsi on November 11th, 2015.
-Four years ago, Domna became the 1610th member to automatically support a new Watsi patient every month.
-Since then, 4,337 more people have become monthly donors!
-Domna's most recent donation supported Sambo, a single mom-of-five from Cambodia, to fund spinal surgery following a serious fall.
+Seven years ago, Domna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Domna's most recent donation supported Miheretu, a 9 month old baby boy from Ethiopia, to fund colon surgery.